 Advantages of Tooth-Colored Composite Fillings

-Aesthetics aside, there are other advantages tooth-colored filings have over metal fillings, including the following:
+Aesthetics aside, there are many advantages tooth-colored fillings have over metal fillings, including the following:

-- Because composite fillings bond directly to the structure of the tooth, there is much less risk that the restorations will become loose or fall out.
+- Since composite fillings bond directly to the structure of the tooth, there is much less risk that the restorations will become loose or fall out.
 This also makes the existing tooth structure much stronger.
 This means you don’t have to worry about stressing your fillings out through chewing, and therefore you won’t have to limit yourself in your diet.

 - Amalgam fillings break down over the years; they can leak and cause other damage to the structure of the tooth.